-Looking for some fun egg decorating ideas?
 These DIY Ombre Easter eggs are a neat Easter treat, they’re fun to make and I just love the color gradient!
+If you’re looking for some fun egg decorating ideas, try these cool Easter eggs.

 DIY Ombre Easter Eggs – How to make them